 Yes.
 I’m not sure how that name got started.
 Even with the traditional method, boiling your milk when making yogurt is not a good idea.

 Diafiltered milk is another name for ultra-filtered milk.
-I have the impression this term is more common in Canada.
+This term seems more common in Canada.

 It takes less than 5 minutes to prepare your starter and milk.
 The rest of the time will be hands-off as your yogurt incubates (sits in a warm place).
 Think of a hen sitting on her eggs–sort of.

 There is no exact time.
 The answer depends.
 How tart you like your yogurt and the temperature of your incubation system are factors.
 Mine usually sets in 5 hours at 100˚F. I prefer mild yogurt.

 Some people like to incubate all night.
 Try it either way until you get the product you want.

 The “starter” is what inoculates the milk and starts the process of making yogurt.
 It must contain little yogurt bodies (aka healthy bacteria) to do its job.
 It can be grocery store yogurt, homemade yogurt, or specially-formulated freeze-dried starter.

 For the best chance at success, use very fresh unflavored yogurt.
 I’ll admit to using vanilla-flavored yogurt with sugar added in the past.
 It turned out OK.

 No. Use unflavored yogurt with active cultures and no additives such as gelatin.
 Regular yogurt, Greek yogurt, organic yogurt…any of them are fine.

 I like mine thick, too.

 Strain it.
 The process is no different from straining yogurt made the traditional way.
-Read these posts for detailed instructions and ideas about straining: using a yogurt pouch or a large coffee filter.
+Read these posts for more ideas about straining: using a yogurt pouch or a large coffee filter.